lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 Your server will run leihs 3.x using Ruby 1.9.x inside Apache.
 This is in contrast to leihs 2.9.x, which needs to be run on Ruby 1.8.7 and will be handled differently and in a separate process later on.

-        # yum install httpd curl-devel httpd-devel apr-devel apr-util-devel
         # rvm use 1.9.3
         # gem install passenger
         # passenger-install-apache2-module

-Now create `/etc/httpd/conf.d/passenger.conf` and enter the module loading parameters that were given to you by the Passenger installer.
+Now create `/etc/httpd/conf.d/passenger.conf` (on CentOS/RedHat) or `/etc/apache2/mods-available/passenger.load` (on Debian) and enter the module loading parameters that were given to you by the Passenger installer.

+If on Debian, enable the module with `a2enmod passenger`.

-Restart Apache.
+Restart Apache (CentOS/RedHat):

         # /etc/init.d/httpd restart

+Restart Apache (Debian):

+        # service apache2 restart

 It should start fine now.
 Create a virtual host for your new test instance.
-The virtual host configuration could go into e.g. `/etc/httpd/conf.d/leihs-test.conf` and can look like this:
+The virtual host configuration could go into e.g. `/etc/httpd/conf.d/leihs-test.conf` on CentOS/RedHat or  `/etc/apache2/sites-available/leihs-test` and can look like this:

         <VirtualHost *:80>
             ServerName leihs-test.example.com